ralphwetzel/theonionbox/README.md

 ```

 ## _The Onion Box_ as system service (aka daemon)
-After you've ensured that your Box operates without issues, you can set it up to operate as a background application, which is the same as a system service or daemon.
+After you've ensured that your box operates without issues, you can set it up to operate as a background application, which is the same as a system service or daemon.
 The steps to perform this differ depending on the technology used by your operating derivate.

 When operated as a service, **log files** are per default stored into `<theonionbox-root-path>/log/theonionbox.log` and rotated regularly.
 If you create the directory `/var/log/theonionbox` and set the propper access rights for the user running `theonionbox.py`, the log files will be written there.

 ### ... on FreeBSD
 Let's assume, you've stored your OnionBox files in a directory called `/usr/home/pi/theonionbox`.
-Your intension is to run The Box as user `pi` (which is by far better then operating it as `root`!).
+Your intension is to run your box as user `pi` (which is by far better then operating it as `root`!).

 * Change to the directory where you stored the OnionBox files: `cd /usr/home/pi/theonionbox`
 * Ensure that `theonionbox.py` is executable: `sudo chmod 755 ./theonionbox.py`
 * Change to the `FreeBSD` directory within `/usr/home/pi/theonionbox`: `cd FreeBSD`
-* Within this directory you'll find the script [`theonionbox.sh`](FreeBSD/theonionbox.sh) prepared to launch your OnionBox as a background service.
+* Within this directory you'll find the script [`theonionbox.sh`](FreeBSD/theonionbox.sh) prepared to launch your box as a background service.
 * Ensure that you set the path to the OnionBox files and the user to run the service as intended.
 Therefore open the file with an editor (here we use _nano_): `nano theonionbox.sh`
 * According to our assumptions above, set line 29 to `: ${theonionbox_dir="/usr/home/pi/theonionbox"}`.
 * Additionally set line 28 to `: ${theonionbox_user="pi"}`.